redhatNORDICS/consulting-lab/roles/libvirt_network/README.md

 Requires: libxml

-Role to configure and manage the libvirt netowrks.
+Role to configure and manage the libvirt networks.
-See the libvirt role for configuring libvirt/KVM on the labhost, which should be run prior to using this role.
+See the libvirt role for configuring libvirt/KVM on the labhost, which should be run _prior_ to using this role.

 - Configures the virtual networks
   You can choose between different network "types".